Friday, 15th November 2024 09:01

-Home / Uncategorized / EPT9 Grand Final: All hail the Hairy Beast!
+Home / News / Uncategorized / EPT9 Grand Final: All hail the Hairy Beast!
 Steve O’Dwyer is EPT champion at last

 Just about all season on the European Poker Tour, all anyone has been able to talk about has been open-face Chinese poker.
 It’s been “royalties” this and “scoop” that for sessions lasting hundreds of hours.